Experience Study Overview

 Wage Inflation Assumption

 Wage inflation is often confused with pay or salary increases.
 However, wage inflation is an assumption that considers large-scale economic factors and is made up of both price inflation (2.50%) and real wage growth (0.50%).
 In other words, wage inflation reflects overall payroll growth over the long-term.
 MERS will be reducing our wage inflation assumption from 3.75% to 3.00%.

 The amortization policy sets the length of time needed to eliminate a pension plan's unfunded liability.
 Since 2005, MERS has been gradually reducing the amortization period to help ensure that pension costs of current employees do not shift onto future generations.
 Having a fixed amortization period gives a specific target date to each plan by which all known obligations will be fully funded.
 More information on this amortization policy (pdf).

-Based on feedback from our customers, we recognize that some municipalities may need additional time in adhering to this best practice.
+Based on feedback from our customers, we recognize that some municipalities may need additional time in adhering to assumption changes.
 While we strongly suggest groups use the funding policy in place, at your request, we will provide a sustainability analysis to determine if a one-time extension of the amortization schedule for existing UAL is possible.
 Since each plan is different, it is important that a sustainability analysis is performed to ensure there are enough assets in the plan to pay for the accrued benefits.
 By extending the amortization period the municipality is deferring costs into the future, which will result in higher overall costs in the long-term.
 Any new UAL will be layered based on the plan's original schedule.